Skip to navigation Skip to content

 • Make 2 genuine attempts to contact by phone:

-• If the customer is reached by phone, explain the claim requirements, attempt to obtain the details verbally and code the record with this information.
+• If the customer is reached by phone, explain the claim requirements, attempt to obtain the details verbally and code the information onto the record.
 Advise that they must also provide documentary evidence.
 DOC the outcome

 • If the customer is not reached by phone, request the information in writing (RFI) and allow extra days for mail delivery